Oregon Safety & Health Poster Required

-The Safety & Health Poster is a job safety law poster by the Oregon Bureau Of Labor and Industry.
+The Safety & Health Poster is a labor law posters poster by the Oregon Bureau Of Labor and Industry.
 This is a mandatory posting for all employers in Oregon, and businesses who fail to comply may be subject to fines or sanctions.

 This poster must be posted in a conspicuous place where all employees will see it.
 This poster describes the rights that employees have to a safe workplace and the standards that employers have to follow.
 This poster also discusses the rights of employees to complain as well as where to complain to if they reasonably believe they are working in unsafe conditions as well as the right to request an inspection.